joonhoekim/MoreUsefulCAPSLOCK/README.md

 ## Notes

 - The script uses the `#Persistent` directive to keep the script running.
-- The `SetCapsLockState, AlwaysOff` directive ensures that CapsLock is always turned off.
+- The `SetCapsLockState, AlwaysOff` directive ensures that CapsLock is always turned off.](https://github.com/martin-stone/touchcursor)https://github.com/martin-stone/touchcursor
-- Some key combinations, such as CapsLock + Shift + Tab, may have limitations or be unsupported.

-## Disclaimer

-Use this script at your own risk.
-Make sure to review and understand the script before running it on your system.
-It's recommended to test in a safe environment before regular use.